 Couples are required to participate in an educational process prior to their marriage/validation.
 Options available to meet this requirement are either a sponsor couple or a premarriage educational workshop.
 Sponsor couple marriage preparation is the preferred option.

-Currently four marriage preparation retreats are planned for 2014.
+Currently sacramental marriage preparation retreats are planned for 2014.
 They are:

 - September 6th, 2014 at the Catholic Pastoral Center, 601 Grand Ave. in Des Moines